EvertonNdiawo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty -> Script that creates an empty file called hello

-5-execute -> Script to add execute permission to the owner of the a file hello.
+5-execute -> Script to add execute permission to the owner of the a file hello

+6-multiple_permissions -> Script to add execute permission to the owner and the group owner and read permission to other users to the file hello..